Get Started

 3. Create rules

 The OpenRemote has several ways to add automation and intelligence to your project: Flow, When-Then, and Groovy.
 The Flow and When-Then rules interfaces are aimed at ease-of-use and are accessible for non-developers.
 With Groovy you can create more elaborate rulesets.
-In this guide we will focus on the first two, please follow the guides on these pages:

 1. Flow: Drag-and-drop assets and attributes to process data and create new attributes